BuildMetricLab

 What this tool does not do

-It does not replace a professional quote, factor regional pricing, assess structural adequacy, or confirm building code compliance.
+It does not replace a measured life-cycle assessment, factor regional supply chains, assess structural adequacy, or confirm building code compliance.
 Those remain the responsibility of a suitably qualified designer, engineer, or your local building official.

 NABCEP-certified installers are required for many state and utility solar incentives.
-Uncertified installers can void incentives, warranties, and net-metering eligibility.
+Uncertified installers can void incentives, warranties, and net-metering eligibility, which also undermines the carbon case for the measure.

 Codes and compliance